OP-TEE/optee_docs/architecture/secure_storage.rst

 Key Manager
 ***********
-Key manager is an component in TEE file system, and is responsible for handling data encryption and decryption and also management of the sensitive key materials.
+Key manager is a component in TEE file system, and is responsible for handling data encryption and decryption and also management of the sensitive key materials.
 There are three types of keys used by the key manager: the Secure Storage Key (`SSK`), the TA Storage Key (`TSK`) and the File Encryption Key